cozy/cozy-docs/src/documents/hack/cookbooks/data-system.html.md

 * 204: success (and something has been deleted)
 * 400: bad request
 * 401: unauthorized (bad authentication)
-* 403: forbidden (authenticated but not enought permissions)
+* 403: forbidden (authenticated but not enough permissions)
 * 404: document not found
 * 409: document already exists
 * 500: internal server error